skellis46/finger-pointing-moon/case-for-support.md

 >... they see that language is only a finger pointing at the moon and not the moon itself.[@johnston_cloud_2012 p.2]

->Some aspects of the world may even be beyond the limits of our thought, so that we cannot form intelligible descriptions of them, let alone know that a particular description is true.[@markie_rationalism_2017 n.p.]
+>Some aspects of the world may be within the limits of our thought but beyond the limits of our knowledge; faced with competing descriptions of them, we cannot know which description is true.
+Some aspects of the world may even be beyond the limits of our thought, so that we cannot form intelligible descriptions of them, let alone know that a particular description is true.[@markie_rationalism_2017 n.p.]

 ## The Research Problem and Questions

-Practice-research has two fundamental epistemic questions: 1) What is known or understood differently as a consequence of practice-research methods?
+Practice-research has two fundamental epistemic questions: 1) What is known or understood differently as a consequence of employing practice-research methods?
 2) How might these understandings be shared and articulated?
 The second question has been examined in detail through research into documentation and archives.[^doc] However, the first question has been controversial and under-examined for nearly 30 years.
 The aim of _Finger Pointing Moon_ is to tackle this first fundamental epistemic question.

 [^doc]: e.g. Heathfield et al. [-@heathfield_shattered_1997]; Lycouris [@lycouris_documentation_2000]; and Performance Research: _On Archives & Archiving_ (2002, v20:6), _On An/Notations_ (2015, v7:4), _On Disappearance_ (2019, v24:7); See also _Journal of Artistic Research_ and _Choreographic Practices_.

-I have developed three epistemic conditions that underpin the project's aim and provide a conceptual structure for the research design **give citations to these where possible**): i) _limits_; in which artist-scholars fail to examine the limits of what can and cannot be known through practice-research; ii) _proxies_; in which genuine research findings are kept at arm's length by concepts, practices or conventions.
-For example, documentation in practice-research may act as a proxy for empirical evidence;[Kershaw, in @nelson_practice_2013 p.6] and iii) _hyper-specificity_; in which practice-research methods and findings are specific to single projects and rarely form part of critical dialogues in the artistic-scholarly community.
+I propose three epistemic axioms[e.g. @biggs_eight_2008 p.8] to underpin the project's aim and to provide a conceptual structure for the research design: i) _limits_; in which artist-scholars fail to examine the limits of what can and cannot be known through practice-research;[ref??] ii) _proxies_; in which genuine research findings are kept at arm's length by concepts, practices or conventions.
+For example, documentation in practice-research often acts as a proxy for empirical evidence;[Kershaw, in @nelson_practice_2013 p.6] and iii) _hyper-specificity_; in which practice-research methods and findings are specific to single projects and rarely form part of critical dialogues in the artistic-scholarly community.[ref??]

-Perhaps these conditions are axioms?

->In developing these criteria we too are making assumptions about what research is.
-However, our method is not circular, but axiomatic.
-Axiomatic argumentation proceeds from a few unverifiable statements that lie outside the system of argumentation, paradigmatically employed by Euclid (2000).
-One axiom that we have identified in our own approach is that we assume research is a cumulative process.[@biggs_eight_2008 p.8]

->Axioms are discretionary and it is important for the transparency of academic argumentation that the ones that are adopted be identified from the start because, aside from their inef- fability, i.e. they are not explained by the researcher who adopts them and cannot be explained within their system of thought, being discretionary means that it is equally valid to adopt a different axiom.[@biggs_eight_2008 p.8]

-_Finger Pointing Moon_ has three research questions based on these conditions:
+_Finger Pointing Moon_ has three research questions based on these axioms:

 1. _Limits:_ What are the epistemic limits of practice-research?
 What aspects of practices are not able to be known, understood or articulated?